AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47910-missing orders-invoices-shipments-credit-memos-in-respective-entity-grids.md

 ---
-title: "ACSD-47910: missing orders, invoices, shipments, and credit memos in respective entity grids"
+title: "ACSD-47910: missing orders, invoices, shipments, credit memos in respective entity grids"
 description: Apply the ACSD-47910 patch to fix the Adobe Commerce issue where there are missing orders, invoices, shipments, and credit memos in respective entity grids.
 ---

 # ACSD-47910: missing orders, invoices, shipments, and credit memos in respective entity grids

 The ACSD-47910 patch fixes the issue where there are missing orders, invoices, shipments, and credit memos in respective entity grids.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.25 is installed.
 The patch ID is ACSD-47910.
-Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce xxx. (this is optional if the issue really was fixed).
+The version where this issue will be fixed is not yet available.

 ## Affected products and versions